Health Information Technology, Associate in Applied Science Degree

 Program Description for Health Information Technology

-Health Information Technology may not be a title with which you are familiar, but people employed in this field are a vital component of every medical setting.
-You can find Health Information Technicians in every hospital, outpatient clinic, nursing home, health insurance organization, physician's office, hospice and mental health facility.
+Health Information Technology (HIT) professionals are a vital component of every medical setting.
+You'll find them in every hospital, outpatient clinic, nursing home, health insurance organization, physician's office, hospice and mental health facility.

-Health Information Technicians are the individuals who compile the data for medical-related agencies.
-More importantly, they determine specifically how that data is compiled and reported to insurance companies, government agencies and others for reimbursement, research, and quality monitoring.
+As an HIT, you'll compile the data on which medical-related agencies run.
+You'll be responsible for determining specifically how that data is compiled and reported to insurance companies, government agencies and others for reimbursement, research and quality monitoring.

 Skills needed to work as a Health Information Specialist include: alertness, good vision, manual dexterity, keyboarding skills, ability to do filing, assembling, problem solving and analysis, ability to work at one station for extended periods of time, ability to work under pressure and observe deadlines, and the ability to communicate in writing and verbally.